manishsg/pcf-react/README.md

 **Architectural notes**

 This project views the index.ts as a "wrapper".
 It only hosts the actual SamplePCF and passes the parameters as props.
 For more complicated controls, I would recommend using the redux toolkit and expose the appropriate actions.
 If you are using actions then there is no need to do the ReactDOM.render in updateView.
+You may however need to consider when setDisabled or setVisible is called on the control.
+You can get these values from the context object.
+- context.mode.isControlDisabled
+- context.mode.isVisible

 **Core Packages**
 - [UI Fabric](https://developer.microsoft.com/en-us/fabric#/controls/web)